AYUSH Counselling 2025

 SpecializationDuration

-MD In Yoga 3 Years
+MD In Yoga3 Years

 MD in Naturopathy3 Years

-Types of AYUSH Counseling
+Types of AYUSH Counselling

-The Centralized Counseling Committee is formed by the Ministry of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy (AYUSH) of the Government of India for admission to UG and PG programs.
+The Centralized Counselling Committee is formed by the Ministry of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy (AYUSH) of the Government of India for admission to UG and PG programs.
 In this case, the entire admissions procedure is completed online, from vehicle registration through seat allocation.

-Students from all states in India who have qualified for NEET 2023 are eligible for admission, regardless of state.
+Students from all states in India who have qualified for NEET 2025 are eligible for admission, regardless of state.
 AACCC grants admission to these AYUSH Institutions for BAMS, BHMS, BSMS, and BUMS programs.
 Government, government-aided, central university/national institutions, private, and deemed universities are all types of institutions in this context.

-The Concerned State forms a Counseling Committee for admission to BAMS, BHMS, BSMS, BNYS, and BUMS in AYUSH Institutions in their respective states, which allocates 85 % of government seats and private medical college seats.
+The Concerned State forms a Counselling Committee for admission to BAMS, BHMS, BSMS, BNYS, and BUMS in AYUSH Institutions in their respective states, which allocates 85 % of government seats and private medical college seats.
 The admission process is based on the NEET score in the seats.

 Candidates can enroll in government and private AYUSH colleges in their respective states if they are residents of that state.
 However, some jurisdictions, known as the Open States, allow individuals from neighboring states to apply for admission to private AYUSH universities.
 Admission is also based on low grades in some cases.